 Things to do in Vietnam’s Mekong Delta

-There’s a curious contradiction of life that occurs every day, just over an hour’s drive southwest from central Ho Chi Minh City.
+There’s a curious contradiction of life that occurs every day, just over an hour’s drive southwest of central Ho Chi Minh City.
 The stretching coconut trees and ambitious ferns that line the languid waters of the Mekong Delta suggest that life here might be a rather reclined affair.

 To saunter up and down the river absorbing the seemingly endless verdant greenery is to experience the Mekong Delta as its most beautiful.
 However, another hour southwest and you’ll find yourself in a whirlwind of activity, one that sweeps up visitors into the agitation of a floating market and pushes all thoughts of serene backwaters to the back of their memory.
+Accompany us to find out in this Vietnam travel tips & experiences to the Mekong Delta!

 Ben Tre Mekong Delta Full Day